SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

 "I know you are."
 His hand rested on my shoulder for a moment, warm and heavy.
 "But even the strong rest."

 At camp, we set the baskets down in the shade of the ramada.
 My back sang with relief.
 Other families were returning too, their own baskets full.
-Tonight or tomorrow we would pound the pods into meal, the sound of stone on stone echoing through the canyon.
+Tonight or tomorrow, we would pound the pods into meal, the sound of stone on stone echoing through the canyon.
 We would press out the sweet juice and drink it, or make it into cakes that would keep when we moved to the higher country.

 The thought of moving made me both sad and excited.
 I loved this place, this camp by the river where the mesquite grew thick and the water ran even in the dry times.
 But the mountains were different, cool and green, and there would be walnuts to gather and new places to explore.